nvaws/labs/SAA-Lab02.md

+# Food On Wings

-This lab helps you create a web application for your company that specialises in Drone delivery of Food. the customer place an order over the appliction which is stored in DynamoDB table in AWS.
-An email notification is sent to you as well as the order is put in the queue for further processing.
+In this lab excersise you create a web application for your company that specialises in Drone delivery of Food.
+The customer place an order over your appliction, customer's information is stored in a DynamoDB table.
+An email notification is sent to the owner (you) as well as the order is put in the queue for further processing.

 AWS services used:

 - IAM
 - Elastic Beanstalk
 - Cloudformation